 Posted in projects

-Century-Old Convent Takes a Green Approach for 2017
+Century-Old Convent Takes a Green Approach

 A holistic efficiency historic renovation initiative brings an historic building into the 21st century, helping a New York convent achieve an estimated 60% energy savings.